sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/190_Mongodb_array_ops.md

 // goal: update the title field
 ```

-### 1.1 Update element in array - If element position is known
+### 1.1 Update element in array - position is known
 ```js
 // change the 2nd version, i.e. arr[1]